w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 This behavior can be avoided by adding some scripting.
-When the cursor leaves the menu item, a timer is started which schedules to close the menu after one second.
+When the cursor leaves the menu item, a timer starts which closes the menu after some time (here: one second).
 If the mouse re-enters the submenu during that time, that timer is canceled and the submenu stays open.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>